 Download SMBC Course Overview PDF (74KB)

-To enter the Master of Arts (MA), Graduate Diploma (Grad Dip) or Graduate Certificate (Grad Cert) programs, you need to have completed a primary Theological degree, for example a Bachelor of Theology (BTh) or equivalent.
+To enter the Master of Arts (or Graduate Diploma Theology/Ministry or Graduate Certificate Theology/Ministry) courses, you need to have completed a primary Theological degree, for example a Bachelor of Theology or Master of Divinity.

 For more detailed information on doing an MA, including admission requirements, length and structure, see the ACT course overviews